 VOGAD is an acronym for Voice-

 The circuit consists of an amplifier driving a variable attenuator made up of a series resistor and shunt bipolar transistor acting as a variable resistor.
 After the attenuator is a further amplifier stage followed by an emitter follower providing a low output impedance for the detector and following stage(s).
 The output is rectified by a voltage doubler and applied to another emitter follower which drives the attenuator.
 The higher the input level, the higher the attenuation.
-The circuit has a working input range of about 30dB.
+The circuit has a dynamic input range of about 30dB.

 The above circuit is designed for use with low impedance magnetic microphones with output levels in the low millivolts at normal speech loudness.
 The gain of the first stage is at least 30dB so make sure that your microphone does not over-